 - help with school and college work

-- spending time away from your caring responsibilities
+- help finding activities and time away from caring

 - take time away from caring

-- get the help the person you care for and your family need
+- get help for you and your family

 - get out to activities